avinashdharan/avinashdharan.com/content/posts/hello-world.md

 Hello world!
 I'm Avinash.
 To know more about me, please visit my [About](https://avinashdharan.com/about/) page.
-One of the main inspirations to start writing is to provide value to others.
+One of the main inspirations, to start writing is to provide value to others.
 There may be a variety of topics I would be writing about.
-By documenting my journey through life, hopefully, it can help someone.
+Documenting my journey through life, hopefully, can help someone.